andrei-samofalov/iambus/README.md

-# async-py-bus
+# iambus - intelligence async message bus

+`sounds like a poem`

-The library is designed for asynchronous `event-driven` and `cqrs` Python projects, has no third-party dependencies, and is useful for handling domain events, queries and commands.
+The library is designed for asynchronous `event-driven` Python projects, mostly for modular monoliths or microservice nodes, has no third-party dependencies.

 See [more examples](https://github.com/andrei-samofalov/async-py-bus/tree/master/docs/examples) on GitHub